SteeltoeOSS/Samples/Connectors/src/RabbitMQ/README.md

 ASP.NET Core sample app illustrating how to use [Steeltoe RabbitMQ Connector](https://docs.steeltoe.io/api/v3/connectors/rabbitmq.html) for connecting to a RabbitMQ service on CloudFoundry.
 This specific sample illustrates how to use a `RabbitMQ.Client` to send and receive messages on the bound RabbitMQ service.

+## General Pre-requisites

+1. Installed .NET Core SDK

+## Running Locally

+1. Installed RabbitMQ Server
+1. Set [ASPNETCORE_ENVIRONMENT=Development] (<https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments>)

-## Pre-requisites - CloudFoundry
+## Running on CloudFoundry

 1. Installed Pivotal CloudFoundry 1.7+
 1. (Optional) installed Windows support
 1. Installed RabbitMQ CloudFoundry service
-1. Installed .NET Core SDK

 ## Create RabbitMQ Service Instance on CloudFoundry

-You must first create an instance of the RabbitMQ service in a org/space.
+You must first create an instance of the RabbitMQ service in an org/space.

 1. `cf target -o myorg -s development`
-1. `cf create-service p-rabbitmq standard myRabbitMQService`
+1. `cf create-service p.rabbitmq single-node myRabbitMQService`

 ## Publish App & Push to CloudFoundry

 1. `cf target -o myorg -s development`
 1. `cd samples/Connectors/src/RabbitMQ`
-1. `dotnet restore --configfile nuget.config`
+1. Push the app
+   - When using Windows containers:
-1. Publish app to a local directory, specifying the framework and runtime (select ONE of these commands):
+     - Publish app to a local directory, specifying the runtime:
+       * `dotnet restore --configfile nuget.config`
-   * `dotnet publish -f netcoreapp3.1 -r linux-x64`
+       * `dotnet publish -r win-x64`
-1. Push the app using the appropriate manifest (select ONE of these commands):
+     - Push the app using the appropriate manifest:
-   * `cf push -f manifest.yml -p bin/Debug/netcoreapp3.1/linux-x64/publish`
+       * `cf push -f manifest-windows.yml -p bin/Debug/net6.0/win-x64/publish`
+   - Otherwise:
+     - Push the app using the appropriate manifest:
+       * `cf push -f manifest.yml`

 > Note: The provided manifest will create an app named `rabbitmq-connector` and attempt to bind the app to RabbitMQ service `myRabbitMQService`.